DEVSENSE/phptools-docs/docs/vscode/Editor/index.md

 - dimming unused and unrechable code
 - light bulbs with code actions

-Navigate to sub section for more information.
+For more information, navigate to sub-sections.

-Note, some editor features may work properly only after the project has been fully loaded.
+Note: some editor features may work properly only after the project has been fully loaded.